wilsonmar/wilsonmar.github.io/_posts/2021-11-26-python-samples.md

         return fibonacci_recursive(n - 1) + fibonacci_recursive(n - 2)   # recursive because function calls itself.
 </pre>

-The "Dynamic programming" approach is to start out with a cache of pre-calculated solutions from previous runs, such as:
+The "Dynamic programming" approach is to start out with a cache of pre-calculated solutions from previous runs, such as the 15th number being 610:

 <pre>fibonacci_memoized_cache = {0: 0, 1: 1, 2: 2, 3: 3, 4: 5, 5: 8, 6: 13, 7: 21, 8: 34, 9: 55, 10: 89, 11: 144, 12: 233, 13: 377, 14: 610}
 </pre>

-The increase in return values <strong>grow exponentially</strong>.
+The increase in Fibonucci return values <strong>grow exponentially</strong>.

 <pre>def fibonacci_memoized(n):
       """Calculate using saved lookup - for O(1) time complexity"""